lemoinef/Train-a-Smartcab-to-Drive/README.md

 # Reinforcement Learning
 ## Project: Train a Smartcab How to Drive

-Use Reinforcement Learning algorithms like Q-Learning to train artificial agents to take optimal actions in an environment
+Use Reinforcement Learning algorithms like Q-Learning to train artificial agents to take optimal actions in an environment.

 ### Install